 “You have a flexible and dynamic curriculum that links subjects together and gives pupils opportunities to practise key skills as well as acquire knowledge.
 Staff use their expertise and creativity to adapt lessons to suit the range of different ways that your pupils learn, and they make very careful observations of the progress that pupils are making " Ofsted 2018

-The aim of our curriculum is to offer an engaging school experience which will enable each pupil to make sound progress, taking steps towards adulthood and independence – whatever form that may take-, and which is based on the principles of respect, care and professional accountability.
+Our curriculum is broad, balanced and appropriate to the individual needs of each pupil.
+The curriculum is not static; it is flexible to meet the changing population of the school.
+The aim of our curriculum is to offer an engaging school experience which will enable each pupil to make sound progress, taking steps towards adulthood and independence (whatever form that may take), which is based on the principles of respect, care and professional accountability.
 We recognise that pupils are entitled to the full range of curriculum areas and that teachers should constantly seek to develop and employ strategies which are appropriate to individual needs.
-However, pupils are also members of the school and wider communities and thus, are also entitled to be prepared to access the rights and responsibilities of these communities, which reflect British Values.
+However, pupils are also members of the school and wider communities are also entitled to be prepared to access the rights and responsibilities of these communities, which reflect British Values.